Research Programming and Computational Analysis

 Molecular and Cellular Analysis

-These support modules include a sophisticated histological analysis suite, a state-of-the-art electronics laboratory, an extensive computer module, a fully-equipped machine shop, and an administrative module.
-These support modules provide centralized locations where center members can receive administrative support, obtain, design and repair of electronic equipment, can prepare, analyze and photograph their histological material, analyze their data and prepare publication-quality figures.
+These support cores include a sophisticated molecular and cellular analysis suite, a state-of-the-art electronics laboratory and a fully-equipped machine shop with the instrumentation core, an extensive research programming and computational analysis core, and an administrative core.
+These support cores provide centralized locations where center members can receive administrative support, obtain, design and repair of electronic equipment, can prepare, analyze and photograph their histological material, analyze their data and prepare publication-quality figures.
 In addition, the VSRC provides community outreach for all aspects of vision through its shared ocular tissue and education outreach modules.

 National Eye Institute (NEI) requires that all NEI funded core facilities establish core use the priorities for investigators: